mishra-ankit-dev/raspberrypi-PPP/README.md

 Then execute given below command to install PPP softwares

     sudo apt-get install ppp screen elinks
-Further steps needs to be executed as root so login to your root account by executing
+Further steps needs to be executed as root so login to your root account by executing the following command followed by entering password for your root account

     sudo -i
 Now navigate to /etc/ppp/peers/ and open a file named "rnet" by executing following commands